What will you learn in this course?

 The importance of active participation and discussion

 Climate change and leadership are issues where there often is not only one single answer to the many questions asked.
 We firmly believe that we cannot understand the challenges related to climate change leadership by only learning facts about climate change and going through different theories about leadership.
-Rather, this course will be a better course if we all take part in creating a new understanding about of climate change leadership together, where different experiences and ideas meet.
-We have therefore structured this course so that there is plenty of room for discussion.
+Rather, this course will be a better course if we all take part in creating a new understanding of climate change leadership together, where different experiences and ideas meet.
+We have therefore structured this course so that there is plenty of room for discussion and reflection.

 © CEMUS and Uppsala University